Lo-Agency-Internship/hutan-git-101/README.md

 |

-branch:** The Branch in Github Gives Exactly the Meaning of Its Name.
-The Branch Allows Us to Work for Various Goals on a Project in Parallel and Isolate, Like Bug Fix or Experiment with New Ideas.
 * **checkout:** Checkout Allows us Switch in Between Branches or Allows to Rollback to Specefic Commits Point.
 * **commit**: is Like Take a Snapshots From Current Stage and then cleaning Stage State.
 * **fast-forward:** It is a kind of Merge Branche.For Example If We Create a Branch From Master and Enter Some Commits and as the Same Time No commiting in Master Branch,then Merge Mentioned Branch,this Merging Called Fast-Forward.